Muslim Shishani

-Murat Akhmetovich Margoshvili (born 26 May 1972), also known by his Nisba Muslim Shishani or Muslim Abu Walid al Shishani (taken from the Saudi fighter Abu al-Walid), was the emir of the defunct Junud al-Sham group in Syria and is one of the Chechen mujahideen in Syria.
+Murat Akhmetovich Margoshvili (born 26 May 1972), also known by his nisba Muslim Shishani or Muslim Abu Walid al Shishani (taken from the Saudi fighter Abu al-Walid), was the emir of the defunct Junud al-Sham group in Syria and is one of the Chechen mujahideen in Syria.

 Early life

 Shishani is a Georgian national belonging to the Kist people, a Chechen subethnos residing in the Pankisi Gorge.
 He was born into a poor family and did not attend any local schools, becoming a shepherd instead.
-Later on in his childhood, his family moved to Russia where he finished basic education and served in the Soviet Army.
-Then the family moved back to the Pankisi Gorge and later back to the Soviet Union to settle in Grozny where Shishani worked in construction before the outbreak of the First Chechen War.
+Later in childhood, his family moved to the Russian SSR, where he finished basic education and served in the Soviet Army.
+The family moved back to the Pankisi Gorge and later to the Chechen-Ingush ASSR to settle in Grozny, the capital of Chechnya, where Shishani worked in construction before the outbreak of the First Chechen War.